Table of Contents

 Defining informal learning

 Before developing measures, organizations should clearly state what is and is not informal learning.
-While many definitions are promoted, most are overly simplistic and lead to confusion about what constitutes it.
+While many definitions are promoted, most are overly simplistic and lead to confusion about what it constitutes.
 Informal learning is not simply an unplanned, self-initiated activity.
 It is any job-related learning and development activity initiated by an employee (or a manager or peer with topical expertise), involving action and reflection, with the purposeful intention of developing their knowledge or skills.

 - On-demand (search, books, articles, videos, podcasts, knowledge management portals, and prior project summaries)